Welcome to PEBB

 - Know how and when to enroll.

 This is only a brief summary.
 For details, see our Employee Enrollment Guide (see amendment to this guide).

 See the medical and dental premiums for PEBB medical coverage.

 You pay premiums for medical coverage, supplemental life insurance, optional long-term disability insurance, and premium surcharges if they apply to you.
 Your employer will pay premiums for your dental, basic life, and basic long-term disability benefits.

 How to enroll

-Follow the steps below to make a decision about your benefit options.
+Follow the steps below to decide about your benefit options.